LauritsSkov/Introgression-detection/README.md

 We first want to get all derived alleles from the outgroup that fall within regions we can call (the weights.bed file that we just made above).
 Now is a good time to make sure that the "chromosomename" argument is indeed the same as in the vcf file i.e. if in the VCF file the first column is chr1 your "chromosomename" should also have been chr1 and not just 1.

 To do this I made a python script but for big vcffiles I found out tabix and vcftools works much faster.
 To get the frequency of bi-allelic snps in a given outgroup you can run (make sure to install vcftools and tabix!).
+I have tabix version 0.2.5 where one uses -B to keep regions from a bed file but the newest version have changed this to -R (http://www.htslib.org/doc/tabix.html).
+The example below is for the 1000 genomes where each chromosome is in a separate vcf file but you could have a chromosomes in one vcf file and use the weights.bed file instead of a chromosome specific bed file.

 ```bash
 tabix -h ALL.chr17.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz -B chr17.bed | vcftools --vcf - --counts --stdout --keep outgroups.txt --remove-indels --min-alleles 2 --max-alleles 2 > chr17.freq